 Spinella has exhibited at Musée de Charmey in Charmey, Switzerland and Disjecta Contemporary Art Center and Portland Art Museum in Portland, OR and most recently at Littman + White Gallery, Carnation Contemporary, Woodshop Projects and One Grand Gallery.
 Images of her work are published with essay Artist as Archivist by Georgia Erger in Peripheral Vision’s Journal No. 7.
-She has recieved grants from the Oregon Arts Comission, attended residencies at Vermont Studio Center, Kala Art Institute, and Womens Studio Workshop and is an MFA (2013) graduate from the University of Oregon.
+She has received grants from the Oregon Arts Commission, attended residencies at Vermont Studio Center, Kala Art Institute, and Women's Studio Workshop and is an MFA (2013) graduate from the University of Oregon.

-Along with a rigrious studio practice, Spinella is Co-founder and Member of Carnation Contemporary; a collective of Portland-based artists who support critical and contemporary artwork from emerging and mid-career artists.
+Along with a rigorous studio practice, Spinella is co-founder and member of Carnation Contemporary; a collective of Portland-based artists who support critical and contemporary artwork from emerging and mid-career artists.